SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 **Remarks**:

   - Later in this lab, the two scripts `start-containers.sh` and `build-images.sh` will be less relevant.
-During this lab, will build and run extensively the `ha` proxy image.
+During this lab, we will build and run extensively the `ha` proxy image.
 Become familiar with the docker `build` and `run` commands.

 **References**: